-Acceptance and Commitment Therapy resources from Russ Harris
+ACT Mindfully: Acceptance and commitment therapy (ACT) resources from Russ Harris

 Beat: A UK-based eating disorders charity

-The Centre for Applied Research in Mental Health & Addictions has useful publications like the Antidepressant Skills Workbook, Antidepressant Skills at Work, and Coping with Suicidal Thoughts
+CARMHA (the Centre for Applied Research in Mental Health & Addictions) has useful publications like the Antidepressant Skills Workbook, Antidepressant Skills at Work, and Coping with Suicidal Thoughts

 Centre for Clinical Interventions – mental health info and worksheets